appreciated/vortex-crud/README.md

 - **HOCON** for a compact and readable configuration (also imports!)

 ## Core architecture and basic functions:
- -  **Modular UI system** - The UI has a modular structure, with renderers and factories working at different levels (e.g. Component List Factory, Renderer System).
+ -  **Modular UI system** - The UI has a modular structure, with factories working at different levels (e.g. Component List Factory, factory System).
  -  **Configuration system** - The use of HOCON for flexible configuration is implemented, which is made clear by the configuration examples provided.
  -  **Database validation** - There is a FlowCmsDatabaseSchemaValidator that validates the database schema against the application configuration.
  -  **Dynamic routing** - The DynamicRoute class enables dynamic routing based on the configuration.
- -  **UI components and renderers** - Several renderers and factories are available, such as DefaultEntityDetailRendererFactoryImpl, DefaultEntityItemCardRendererImpl, and DefaultRouteRendererFactoryImpl...
+ -  **UI components and factories** - Several factories and factories are available, such as DefaultEntityDetailfactoryFactoryImpl, DefaultEntityItemCardfactoryImpl, and DefaultRoutefactoryFactoryImpl...
  -  **Entity management** - The GenericEntity and FlowCmsEntityManagerService classes enable generic entity management.
  -  **Translations** - Translations thought of from the start
  -  **Icons** - Icons are interchangeable